top of page

 FAQ about Synthetic Sweeteners Promoted as "Natural":

 • How are synthetic sweeteners made?
-Plants or parts of a plant are used as raw material, but a synthetic sweetener is not directly isolated (extracted) from the plants that contain them.
+Even though a plant or parts of a plant are used as raw material. a synthetic sweetener is not directly isolated from the plants that contain them — it's not a straightforward extraction.
 For example, fructose, xylitol, and erythritol are found in nature but in minuscule amounts.
 So, large-scale extraction directly from nature is not cost-effective.
-That's why synthetic copies of their "natural counterparts" [fructose, xylitol, erythritol that are intrinsic in the plant] are produced.
+That's why synthetic copies of their "natural counterparts" — fructose, xylitol, erythritol that are intrinsic in the plant — are produced.
 They're made via fermentation and enzymes.
 Learn more about synthetic sweeteners here.

-• Is a synthetic sweetener different than a naturally occurring sweetener (intrinsic and intact in the plant)?
-No, a synthetic sweetener is an identical copy of sweet-tasting components of plants.
+• Is a synthetic sweetener different from the one naturally occurring in plants?
+No. A synthetic sweetener is an identical copy of sweet-tasting components of plants — one intrinsic and intact in the plant.
 Their chemical structure is exactly the same.
-It will taste the same, smell the same, and be metabolized via the same pathway in the body.
+It will taste the same and be metabolized via the same pathway in the body.
 For example, pure erythritol obtained from living things is absolutely identical in every way to pure erythritol synthesized in a laboratory.

 • Are synthetic sweeteners the same as artificial ones?
-No. According to the FDA, natural ingredients are "found in nature."
+No, synthetic is not the same as artificial.
+According to the FDA, natural ingredients are "found in nature."
 Because synthetic sweeteners are identical copies of sweet-tasting components of plants, they may be promoted as "natural."
-On the other hand, the FDA states that artificial ingredients are not found in nature and so are "artificially produced."
-The takeaway: in the FDA's view, both synthetic and artificial sweeteners are "manufactured artificially," but one is found in nature, and the other is not.
+On the other hand, the FDA states that artificial ingredients are not found in nature and so must be "artificially produced." 👉 The key point, put simply: In the FDA’s view, both synthetic and artificial sweeteners are manufactured artificially.
+The difference is whether the molecule exists in nature (synthetic) or not (artificial).

 Synthetic Artificial Sweetener | Synthetic artificial difference